abenbihi/deeplab_gpu3/README.md

   	std::string strip_pattern("_blob_1");

 ## Add the layer to write feature maps to your prototxt

-    # Add the following files to your caffe implementation
+Add the following files to your caffe implementation.
+They can be found in segnet_additions:

-        # deeplab/code/src/caffe/layers/mat_write_layer.cpp
+	deeplab/code/src/caffe/layers/mat_write_layer.cpp
-        # deeplab/code/include/caffe/layers/mat_write_layer.hpp
+    deeplab/code/include/caffe/layers/mat_write_layer.hpp
-        # deeplab/code/src/caffe/util/matio_io.cpp
+    deeplab/code/src/caffe/util/matio_io.cpp
-        # deeplab/code/include/caffe/util/matio_io.hpp
+    deeplab/code/include/caffe/util/matio_io.hpp

-    # DO NOT FORGET TO:
-        # Edit the caffe.proto file ("caffe_root"/src/caffe/proto/caffe.proto)
+Edit the caffe.proto file ("caffe_root"/src/caffe/proto/caffe.proto).
+An example for segnet can be found in segenet_additions but you can't just copy paste it as each project has its own caffe.proto file.

-            # Add the following line in the message LayerParameter
+Add the following line in the message LayerParameter AND DO NOT FORGET TO edit the number to one which isn't used.
+The next parameter id is given in the line:

+	// LayerParameter next available layer-specific ID: 151

+Use this id and increment the id in the commented line

-                # optional MatWriteParameter mat_write_param = 145;
+	optional MatWriteParameter mat_write_param = 151;

-                # DO NOT FORGET TO edit the number to one which isn't used
+	// LayerParameter next available layer-specific ID: 152

-            # Add the following message:
+Add the following message in caffe.proto:

-                # message MatWriteParameter {
+ 	message MatWriteParameter {
-                #     required string prefix = 1;
+     required string prefix = 1;
-                #     optional string source = 2 [default = ""];
+     optional string source = 2 [default = ""];
-                #     optional int32 strip = 3 [default = 0];
+     optional int32 strip = 3 [default = 0];
-                #     optional int32 period = 4 [default = 1];
+     optional int32 period = 4 [default = 1];
-                # }
+	}

-        # Edit the Makefile ("caffe_root"/Makefile) to link the matio lib
+Edit the Makefile ("caffe_root"/Makefile) to link the matio lib
             # Add "USE_MATIO ?= 1" bellow "# handle IO dependencies"
             # Add the following underneath
                 # ifeq ($(USE_MATIO), 1)
                 #     LIBRARIES += matio
                 # endif

+Compile again

+	cd <caffe source code>
-        # Run make clean in caffe's root directory
+	make clean
-        # Run make all -jn with n number of workers in caffe's root directory
-    # Add the following layer to your prototxt. e.g. writing the feature map
-    # fc8_interp
+    make all -j$(nproc) tools pycaffe

-    # The layer needs a file holding the image index val_id.txt to know how to
-    # name the feature map file
+Add the following layer to your prototxt. e.g. writing the feature map fc8_interp The layer needs a file holding the image index val_id.txt to know how to name the feature map file

     layer {
       name: "fc8_mat"
       type: "MatWrite"